bhopals/java-spring/spring-micro-services-in-action/08-event-driven-architecture-with-spring-cloud-stream.md

 - Using Messaging/Asyncronous Communication allows your APP. to scale and become more Fault Tolerant
 - Abstracting away platform-specific details of the underlying message platform
+- Use Kafka as our message bus to transport messages between our services.